devilkiller-ag/presentations/readme.md

-### These are the presentation slides of various event I spoke at:
+### These are the presentation slides/proposals of various events/programs I spoke/submitted at:

 | Topic                                                          | Event/Program                                                                 | Presentation                                                                             |
 | -------------------------------------------------------------- | ----------------------------------------------------------------------------- | :--------------------------------------------------------------------------------------: |